-Any ASU faculty member who wishes to propose and develop a new Exchange or Partnership program should contact Global Education Office Assistant Director, Shira Burns, to request a New Program Application Packet.
+Any ASU faculty member who wishes to propose and develop a new Exchange or Partnership program should contact Global Education Office Assistant Director, Barbara Young, to request a New Program Application Packet.
 All new programs must be reviewed and approved by both the leadership of the initiator's academic unit and by GEO.
 Before proposing any new ASU Exchange or Partnership program, please review the list of ASU's current international partner institutions, courtesy of International Initiatives, Graduate Education (IIGE).

 The Assistant Director of the Global Education Office will only approve new program proposals that are in the best interests for both ASU and the partner institution.
 Understand that submitting an application packet is not an automatic approval of a program.
 The promotion, planning, and recruitment for a program cannot begin until the inter-institutional agreement is signed by both parties.